vividitytech/pptAgent/README.md

     -- correct question and sql pair will be added to vector db (for future usage)

-(2) strcuted data to powerpoint slides
+(2) structed data to powerpoint slides

     -- use llm to generate python script and call python-pptx to create slides